appneta/fooscam/README.md

 * readScore - study the colourful cubes, their meanings are difficult to know
 * detectPlayers - read homebrew low fi QR codes (beer mats) used to id players

-foosdb - the web app which montiors games and tracks stats
+foosweb - the web app which montiors games and tracks stats

 * foosweb.py - listen to the whisperings of the eye in the sky and record the goings on of the foos